 Please contact SAS if you are in need of any resources or have questions regarding accommodations.
-Check our SAS for Faculty page for more information.
+View our SAS for Faculty PDF for more information.

 Students should request support services before the start of classes and as early as possible; the time needed to get accommodations set up will vary based on what is requested.
 For example, some accommodations require coordination with outside agencies, publishers and other support services.
-Please use the appropriate link under the Accommodation(s) Request section below.
+Please use the appropriate link Forms section.

 All students with test accommodations must schedule a time to take their test in the Testing Center with Student Access Services; tests must be scheduled at least 7 days prior to the scheduled test date.
-To do so, please fill out and complete the Littleton Test Appointment form, Parker or Castle Rock Test Appointment form, or Schedule Lab Practical form.
+To do so, please fill out and complete the Littleton Test Appointment form or the Parker or Castle Rock Test Appointment form.